asha8411p/WirelessDT-Thesis/code/SignalCalculation/readme.md

-## Mathematical Model for Propagation Loss and Signal Strength Estimation
+## Signal Propagation Loss and Signal Strength Estimation

 ### 1. Propagation Loss Model
 Propagation loss refers to the attenuation of the signal as it travels through space, due to various environmental factors like distance, obstacles, and interference.
 The propagation loss is typically modeled using several standard path loss models.
 The most common models include the **Free-Space Path Loss (FSPL)** model and the **Logarithmic Distance Path Loss** model.